MIDI: Sample dump standard

 An unforeseen capability of SysEx messages was their use for transporting audio samples between instruments.
 This led to the development of the sample dump standard (SDS), which established a new SysEx format for sample transmission.
 SDS was later augmented with a pair of commands that allow the transmission of information about sample loop points, without requiring that the entire sample be transmitted.

 Downloadable Sounds

 The Downloadable Sounds (DLS) specification, ratified in 1997, allows mobile devices and computer sound cards to expand their wave tables with downloadable sound sets.
 The DLS Level 2 specification followed in 2006, and defined a standardized synthesizer architecture.
-The Mobile DLS standard calls for DLS banks to be combined with SP-MIDI, as self-contained Mobile XMF files.
+The Mobile DLS standard combines DLS banks with SP-MIDI as self-contained Mobile XMF files.

 MIDI Polyphonic Expression

-MIDI Polyphonic Expression (MPE) is a method of using MIDI that enables pitch bend, and other dimensions of expressive control, to be adjusted continuously for individual notes.
+MIDI Polyphonic Expression (MPE) is a method that lets musicians control pitch bend, and other expressive controls continuously for individual notes.
 MPE works by assigning each note to its own MIDI channel so that controller messages can be applied to each note individually.
 The specifications were released in November 2017 by AMEI and in January 2018 by the MMA.
 Instruments like the Continuum Fingerboard, LinnStrument, ROLI Seaboard, Sensel Morph, and Eigenharp let users control pitch, timbre, and other nuances for individual notes within chords.